CANFLUX/pipeline-documentation/Configure_Matlab_For_Data_Structure.md

 * Matlab is now ready to run data processing and cleaning for that particular project.

-* Finally, the “best-practice” approach for each project is to have one “main” script for data processing (e.g. `mainDataCleaning_My_MicrometSites.m` [XXX think about filename: e.g. My_MicrometSites_CleaningMain.m]).
+* Finally, the “best-practice” approach for each project is to have one “main” script for data processing (e.g. `mainDataCleaning_My_MicrometSites.m` [XXX think about filename: e.g. My_MicrometSites_CleaningMain.m?]).
 This script should contain all the steps that are needed to go from raw data to the final gap-filled Ameriflux “clean” data set:
 1. Obtaining/downloading the raw data;
 2. Creating the database in the appropriate format (see section [XXX link]);
 3. Applying the data-cleaning stages (see section [XXX link]).